eparadis/cpu_foo/exec_model.md

 CALL and RET push and pop the IP register to and from the stack, high byte first.

 ### P-level mode
+EP holds the top-of-stack address for the PUSH and POP instructions in P-level.
+It points somewhere in the protected segment Otherwise, stack operations are the same as in normal operation.